nuodb/nuodb-helm-charts/docs/HowToArchiveJournal.md

 ## Introduction

-The storage manager, SM for short, is responsible for maintaining a complete copy of the database.
+The Storage Manager (SM), is responsible for maintaining a complete copy of the database.
-The atoms, database elements, are stored to either local disk, or in a separate volume.
+The atoms (i.e., database data elements) are stored to either local disk, or in a separate volume.
 These atoms are written by a specific module called the `archive`.
 However, the archive doesn’t have any special mechanisms to satisfy the durability requirements.
 In addition to the archive, NuoDB storage managers also maintain a write-ahead-log called the `journal`.
 The journal has the onerous task of ensuring durability in the face of an unexpected process termination.
 E.g., a power loss, machine meltdown, or an unexpected cloud outage.
-The journal will make sure that the archive is reconstructed in a consistent state when coming back online.
+The journal will make sure that the archive is reconstructed in a consistent state during the database startup procedure.

-For more info on NuoDB database journaling, please consult the official [NuoDB docs](https://doc.nuodb.com/nuodb/latest/database-administration/about-database-journaling/).
+For more info on NuoDB database journaling, please refer the official [NuoDB Documentation](https://doc.nuodb.com/nuodb/latest/database-administration/about-database-journaling/).

 ## Separating the Journal from the Archive

-Since the `journal` has to write all commits durably to disk, the speed of the disk directly influences the commit latency.
+Since the `journal` writes all commits durably to disk, the speed of the disk directly influences the commit latency.
 To achieve the best performance, NuoDB recommends placing the `journal` on the disk with the best latency available.
 In contrast, the `archive` should be using the disk with the largest throughput.